emilygzh/Firearm-AI-Detection-Program/README.md

 Depending on your program environment, sometimes the program may crash on the first run.
 In the event that it crashes, just run it again and it will work fine.

-Please email me at 2023zhaoe83@gmail.com with any questions!
+Linked here is a YouTube video demonstration of my project: https://youtu.be/RS6Qw_MAvA0 Please email me at 2023zhaoe83@gmail.com with any questions!

 Best,